 Create and put up posters in the local area plus in shops and vets.
 The Parrot Alert website can be used to generates a free poster for you to put up around your neighbourhood with your Parrot’s details and your details

-Keep calling for your Parrot.
+Keep calling for your lost Parrots.
 If they are trained in recall there’s a good chance they’ll hear your voice and return

 Leave food outside, they’ll usually come back when they’re hungry.